-I think it’s worth comparing Virtual Brokers to our most recommended online broker, so check out our Questrade Review for more details.
-Personally, I think you can get the same low fees and free ETF purchases at Questrade – but with much better platforms and customer service (plus free RESP accounts).
+We think it’s worth comparing the former Virtual Brokers to our most recommended online broker, so check out our Qtrade Review for more details.
+In our view, you can get the same low fees and free ETF purchases at Qtrade – but with much better platforms and customer service (plus free RESP accounts).

-When it comes to Virtual Brokers’ fees and pricing, there are a few different levels of costs that you have to be aware of.
-There are different models for ETFs, Options, Active Traders, and Non-Active Traders.
+When it comes to CI Direct Trading, it’s similar to the former Virtual Brokers’ fees and pricing, there are a few different levels of costs that you have to be aware of.
+There are different models for ETFs, Options, Active Traders, and Non-active Traders.

 Virtual Brokers No Fee ETF Purchases

-Just like Questrade, Virtual Brokers allows investors to purchase ETFs for free if they trade on the Toronto Stock Exchange (TSX).
+Just like many other brokers, Virtual Brokers allows investors to purchase ETFs for free if they trade on the Toronto Stock Exchange (TSX).